tkzic/WebAudio/README.md

 issues:

-There are a few quirks when multiple patch cords come out of the same outlet.
+- There are a few quirks when multiple patch cords come out of the same outlet.
 Until this gets resolved - there may be instances where it looks like stuff isn't connected, or there are zombie patch cords which don't get cleared.

-When you change your window size, open the console, scroll, or any number of other things - the SVG drawing functions can get confused about where they're supposed to be - but the underlying audio connections are remarkably solid.
+- When you change your window size, open the console, scroll, or any number of other things - the SVG drawing functions can get confused about where they're supposed to be - but the underlying audio connections are remarkably solid.

-Live-input: if your browser/computer supports live-input, you'll get a system prompt asking you to accept it, every single time you create a live-input module or load a patch which has one.
+- Live-input: if your browser/computer supports live-input, you'll get a system prompt asking you to accept it, every single time you create a live-input module or load a patch which has one.

+- iOS6: Among other things, gestures for controlling parameters (like range sliders) are not working yet.

 I think that's it for now.
 Please send me your cool patches.